Eastern Minnesota Communities Clean Up After Day Of Storms: 'The Devastation Was Too Much To Take In'

 Few words describe the destruction Dan Brown and his wife rushed home to during their work day.

-Their home was built in 1869, and is on the historic registry.
+Their home was built in 1869, and is on the National Register of Historic Places.

 Some toppled in a perfect row, while others took a slice out of their back porch.